Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Study on Aloe Vera Barbadensis As a Natural Anti-Microbial Ingredient For Hair Products

 Many skin and hair products boast the use of aloe vera as one of their ingredients.
 But does this labeling only heighten the allure of these products?
-Or does aloe vera actually play a useful and beneficial role in the consumer’s skin and hair?
+Or does aloe vera actually play a beneficial role in the consumer’s skin and hair?
 A group of researchers decided to investigate these questions further 5.

-Prior to the study, they identified the two main chemical compounds in aloe vera barbadensis which are most likely to have pharmaceutical effects:
+Before the study, they identified the two main chemical compounds in aloe vera barbadensis which are most likely to have pharmaceutical effects:

 - Flavenoids – plant metabolites (end products of metabolism resulting from enzyme reactions